 Annual Block Members Meeting

 In the early part of the year, the Board of Directors host an annual resident meeting.
 At the meeting, you will be able to place your vote for the new year’s Board, hear of our financial status and learn of activities for upcoming year.
 This is an interactive meeting in which we solicit your concerns, observations, and recommendations.
-At the end of the meeting, refreshments are served and you will have a chance to meet your neighbors and purchase a block T-Shirt or Tote Bag.
+At the end of the meeting, refreshments are served and you will have a chance to meet your neighbors and purchase a block T-Shirt, Cap, or one of three sizes Tote Bags.

 Please check our website for the next Annual Block Members Meeting.

 The Block Party is the West 104th Street Block Association’s annual block party, celebrating life on our block and in our Bloomingdale neighborhood.
 Saturday, October 14, 2015 marks our 28th annual block party.
 It’s also our major fundraiser, providing around 20 percent of our annual budget.
 The party features a silent auction, live music, home cooked food, and more than 60 local vendors selling everything from household items, toys, and clothing to furniture, antiques, and jewelry.

 The block association sponsors a walking tour of the neighborhood focusing on its historic architecture, landscapes, and well-known former Walking tour in Central Parkresidents (Humphrey Bogart and the Gershwins among them).
 We are fortunate to have a block resident, Gil Tauber, create and lead the tours.